dalibo/emaj/docs/en/alterGroups.rst

 .. caution::

 	Once a table or a sequence is removed from a tables group, any rollback operation will leave this object unchanged.
 Once unlinked from its tables group, the application table or sequence can be altered or dropped.
 The historical data linked to the object (logs, marks traces,...) are kept as is so that they can be later examined.
-However, they remain linked to the tables group that owned the object and will only be deleted by a :ref:`group’s reset <emaj_reset_group>` operation or by the :ref:`deletion of the oldest marks <emaj_delete_before_mark_group>` of the group.
+However, they remain linked to the tables group that owned the object.
+To avoid any confusion, log tables are renamed, adding a numeric  suffix to its name.
+These logs and marks traces will only be deleted by a :ref:`group’s reset <emaj_reset_group>` operation or by the :ref:`deletion of the oldest marks <emaj_delete_before_mark_group>` of the group.